arthi2900/app1/docs/prd.md

 - Teacher can create and manage questions for their assigned subjects
 - Question types: MCQ, True/False, Short Answer\n- **Updated Question Form Fields**:
   - **Add Class** (new field): Dropdown list displaying only the classes assigned to the teacher
-  - **Add Subject** (modified field): Dropdown list displaying only the subjects for the classes assigned to the teacher (filtered based on selected class)
+  - **Add Subject** (new field): Dropdown list displaying only the subjects for the classes assigned to the teacher (filtered based on selected class)
+  - **Student** (new field): Dropdown list displaying students from the selected class and section (optional field for question targeting)
   - Question Text\n  - Marks
   - Difficulty Level
   - Correct Answer (for MCQ and True/False)
 - **Field Dependencies**:
   - When teacher selects a class from'Add Class' dropdown, the 'Add Subject' dropdown automatically filters and displays only subjects assigned to that specific class
+  - When teacher selects a class, the 'Student' dropdown displays students from that class (filtered by teacher's assigned sections)
-  - Both dropdowns are populated based on teacher's assignments (teacher-subject-class-section mapping)\n- View and edit existing questions
+  - All dropdowns are populated based on teacher's assignments (teacher-subject-class-section mapping)\n- **Field Order in Add Question Form**:
+  1. Add Class (dropdown)
+  2. Add Subject (dropdown, filtered by selected class)
+  3. Student (dropdown, filtered by selected class and teacher's assigned sections)
+  4. Question Text (text input)
+  5. Question Type (dropdown)\n  6.
+Marks (number input)
+  7. Difficulty Level (dropdown)
+  8. Options (for MCQ)\n  9.
+Correct Answer (text input or selection)
+- View and edit existing questions
-- Questions are automatically linked to teacher's school

-#### 6.2.4 Question Paper Creation
+- Questions are automatically linked to teacher's school\n\n#### 6.2.4 Question Paper Creation
 - Teacher can create question papers for their assigned subjects and classes
-- Question paper fields:\n  - Paper Name
+- Question paper fields:
+  - Paper Name
   - Subject (from assigned subjects)
   - Class (from assigned classes)
   - Section (from assigned sections, multi-select)